Mistyttm/trigger-fixer/Chrome/README.md

 Pretty cool, right?

-Emmey contributed a bunch behind the scenes, everyone say thank you Emmey
+Emmey contributed a bunch, and did the whole firefox port so yeah everyone say thank you to Emmey